 A major in Accounting requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for the Accounting major (as described below), and students must earn a minimum 2.0 grade point average for those major courses.
 The School of Accountancy enforces all prerequisites for Accounting prefix courses which, in some cases, include a grade of C or higher.
 All 300- and 400-level Accounting courses may be repeated for a grade only once.
 For Accounting majors and minors, Accounting courses completed more than seven calendar years prior to the current term must be repeated (excluding ACCT 208).

-Bachelor of Science Degree in Accounting
+Bachelor of Science (B.S.) in Accounting Degree Requirements

 |Degree Requirements||Credit Hours|

 |University Core Curriculum Requirements||39|